rmahmadkhan/rmahmadkhan/README.md

 ### A Student, Developer & Photographer
 - 🙋‍♂️ A [Developer Student Clubs][dsc] Lead at my campus [(PUCIT Lahore)][dscpucit] by Google Developers
-- 💻 Flutter & .NET Developer
+- 💻 Working in Flutter & .NET
 - 🤔 Exploring AI and Data Science
 - ⚡ Love food and memes.
 - 😄 Second most favorite hobby is traveling, first is napping xD